-February 2025 - UoPeople received accreditation by the WASC Senior College and University Commission, 1080 Marina Village Parkway, Suite 500, Alameda, CA 94501, 510-748-9001 ("WASC").
+As of February 2025, University of the People is accredited by the WASC Senior College and University Commission (WSCUC), 1080 Marina Village Parkway, Suite 500, Alameda, CA 94501, 510.748.9001.
+WSCUC is recognized as an institutional accrediting agency, and reviewed periodically for renewal, by the US Department of Education.

 Today, UoPeople has grown to over 150,000 students from more than 200 countries and territories around the world.
-Headquartered in Pasadena, California, UoPeople is run by hundreds of volunteers worldwide and a cadre of paid staff.
+Headquarters in Pasadena, California, UoPeople is run by hundreds of volunteers worldwide and a cadre of paid staff.
 Its academic personnel work from home and are located throughout the globe.
 Administrators work in offices in Pasadena, New York, Tel Aviv (Israel), Ramallah (Palestine), Sofia (Bulgaria) and Mysore (India).